Patient education: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)

 In most people, rheumatoid arthritis begins insidiously, and weeks or months may pass before the characteristic symptoms are bothersome enough to cause a person to seek medical care.
 Early symptoms may include fatigue, muscle pain, a low-grade fever, weight loss, and numbness and tingling in the hands.
 In some cases, these symptoms occur before joint pain or stiffness is noticeable.
-(See "Clinical features of rheumatoid arthritis".)
+(See "Clinical manifestations of rheumatoid arthritis".)

 Occasionally, rheumatoid arthritis begins with symptoms related to inflammation of tissues other than the joints.
 For example, a person may experience chest pain or shortness of breath.